-Introducing Spin Strong, the revolutionary handheld spin trainers that use air resistance for explosive strength and cardio exercise.
+Introducing Spin Strong Jump Rope Trainers, the revolutionary handheld, arm spin trainers that use air resistance just like a jump rope, for the same great exercise, but none of the difficulties.
+Additional arm and leg exercises provide extensive strength and cardio exercise.
 While there are lots of new strength training products each year, there are few that provide something original or uniquely valuable.
 Spin Strong is the rare exception.

-The specific details of how Spin Strong creates intense air resistance, the complex body mechanics involved and why this type of strength training is so valuable will be covered here, along with instructions for the nine key Spin Strong upper body exercises and their many variations.
+The specific details of how Spin Strong creates intense air resistance, the complex body mechanics involved and why this type of strength training is so valuable will be covered.

 Spin Strong starts with the popular resistance training provided by a jump rope, which is air resistance created by circular arm movement.
-Jumping rope is excellent for cardio, and it is really good for upper body strength conditioning, even with just one basic arm spinning resistance exercise.
+Jumping rope is excellent for cardio, and it is really good for strength conditioning, including for the upper body, even with just the one basic arm spinning exercise.

 The Nine Key Spin Strong Resistance Exercises